Anxiety

 Diagnosing Anxiety-Induced Dizziness

 Diagnosing anxiety-induced dizziness involves a comprehensive evaluation by a healthcare professional.
 This typically includes taking a detailed medical history, performing a thorough physical examination, and assessing mental health.
-Specialized tests like vestibular function assessments or neuroimaging may be ordered if needed.
+Specialised tests like vestibular function assessments or neuroimaging may be ordered if needed.

 An accurate diagnosis is crucial to tailoring an effective treatment plan that addresses both anxiety and dizziness.
 It ensures that other potential causes of dizziness, such as inner ear disorders or cardiovascular issues, are ruled out.